Some of the links on this post are affiliate links. To learn more, visit our Disclosures.

 5 Tips for Safe, Gluten-Free at Summer BBQs When You Are the Guest:

-- Cut yourself some slack on the “one big dish”.
-Unless you really want to, forget wowing your friends with your secret family recipe.
-You will essentially be toting your entire meal to the potluck, so just bring something easy to share, like a fruit or veggie tray.
-Bonus: whatever you bring, you know you can eat!
+- Cut yourself some slack on the “one big dish”, especially if you are brand new to the gluten-free diet.
+You will essentially be toting your entire meal to the potluck, so make it easy and bring something simple to share, like a fruit or veggie tray.
+Once you have the gluten-free diet down (I promise, you’ll get there!), then you can bring a wonderful, homemade dish to share and show off your gluten-free cooking skills.

-- Bring aluminum foil… and use it to wrap up a hot dog, salmon, gluten-free buns, and corn on the cob… you get the idea.
-Grill your own food while protecting it from the likely contaminated grill.
+- Bring aluminum foil, and use it to wrap up a hot dog, salmon, gluten-free buns, and corn on the cob… you get the idea.
+Grill your food wrapped in foil, protecting it from the likely contaminated grill.

-- Pack your own simple sides: a bag of chips, fruit, or veggies (if you aren’t already bringing them to share), string cheese… While others graze on seconds and thirds, I always have a protein bar or bag of nuts in case things run long and Miss E or I get hungry for more.
+- Pack your own simple sides: a bag of chips, fruit, veggies, string cheese.
+While others graze on seconds and thirds, I always have a protein bar or bag of nuts in case things run long and Miss E or I get hungry for more.

-- Don’t forget dessert, if you have a sweet tooth.
-Tate’s Bake Shop gluten-free chocolate chip cookies are amazing!
-We particularly enjoy using these cookies for s’mores.
+- Don’t forget an easy dessert if you have a sweet tooth.
+Trader Joe’s and Sprouts sell four-packs of gluten-free cupcakes.
+Tate’s Bake Shop gluten-free chocolate chip cookies are amazing and make a great graham cracker substitute for s’mores.
 Be aware that Tate’s also offers a gluten-filled version of this cookie, so check the package every time.
-Click on the links below to order a four-pack or a single package on Amazon.

-Hosting Tips: 8 Food Items Guests Can Bring to Your Gluten-Free BBQ:
+Hosting Tips: 8 Easy Food Items Guests Can Bring to Your Gluten-Free BBQ:

-We love entertaining, and since Miss E was diagnosed with celiac disease, I have found it less stressful just to host events.
+We love entertaining, and since Miss E was diagnosed with celiac disease, I have found it safest and easiest just to host events at our home.
 If friends want to bring something to our gluten-free BBQ, I give them a quick lesson on cross-contamination and steer them towards something simple from this list (including local “where to buy” tips).
 Here’s my go-to list:

-- Bagged Salad (Please confirm dressing is labeled gluten-free, no croutons, use a glass bowl and metal spoon.
-Costco’s Superfood bagged salad with dressing is labeled gluten-free.)
+- Bagged Salad: confirm dressing is labeled gluten-free, and no croutons or wheat-containing mix-ins.
+Costco’s Superfood bagged salad with dressing is labeled gluten-free.

 - Prepackaged meat for you to grill (labeled gluten-free or nothing added)